owl-project/owl-project.github.io/About.md

      will simplify the process of creating the user geometry bounds that go into the BVH build)

     - `InstanceGroups`: a group over instance of other groups.

-    - building acceleration structures is usually as simple as creating the group, and calling `lloAccelBuild` (ll layer) resp owlAccelBuild (ng layer)
+    - building acceleration structures is usually as simple as creating the group, and calling `owlGroupBuildAccel(group)`.
+Refitting and motion blur are supported.

 - Instancing: OWL supports instancing through Instance Groups

     - Multi-Level Instancing is explicitly supported by instance groups containing other instance groups (see sample `s08-sierpinki` for an example)

-- Abstraction/Automatic Creation of Shader Binding Table
+- Abstraction/Automatic Creation of Shader Binding Table, Programs, etc

     - owl will automatically put the created groups/instances in the right order, allocate memory for the SBT, and create the respective entries.

 - Multi-Device: OWL Supports multi-device rendering, on both ll and ng layer.

+- Parametrization of device-side Geometries, Launch Params, etc, via Variables

+	- which variables a device-side object has gets defined by the user; these can then be configured via calls like, e.g.,

+    owlParamsSetGroup(myLaunchParams,"world",world")

+- support for launch parameters, asynchronous launches, and CUDA interop.

 Currently still *Missing* Functionality
 =======================================

-- Currently support only *building* geometries and acceleration structures, but did not yet work on changing/*re-*building either geometries or accleleration structures.

-- Error handling and sanity checking is still minimal.
-In particular the ll layer contains a lot of assertions for sanity-checking, but those will obviously work only in debug mode.

-- Device-side API is still minimalistic, and not yet

-- "LaunchParams" are not yet supported.
-Currently best way of passing parameters to a ray gen program is through that program's
+- OWL currently supports both triangle and user-definable geometry, but does not yet support the `Curves` geometry added in OptiX 7.2.

+- OWL does not yet explicitly expose the denoiser.
+The OptiX denoiser *can* be called directly on the OWL-buffers used by the application, but currently still still has to be done manually.